All Products

 The system then automatically installs the relevant components and enables logging for CoreDNS.

-Method 2: Use the CLI
+Method 2: Use kubectl

 You can use AliyunLogConfig CustomResourceDefinitions (CRDs) to describe logging configurations. alibaba-log-controller automatically configures Log Service settings and creates log reports based on the logging configurations.
 For more information about how to create an AliyunLogConfig CRD, see Manage custom resources.